 Coolermed medical waste cabinets ensure the temperature required for medical waste to be kept safely.
 This prevents the proliferation of microorganisms.
 Coolermed waste cabinets stand out in the health sector with the following features:

 - Its inner body consists of stainless steel.

 - Professional insulation is provided by using polyurethane.

 - The outer bodies are rust-proof, electrostatic powder painted.

 You can examine Coolermed TA170-145 Liter and TA670-584 Liter products for medical waste cabinets with different features and internal volumes.

 Disposal Methods of Medical Wastes

-The first step in dispose of medical waste is shredding.
+The first step in disposing of medical waste is shredding.
 A double-shaft shredder system is used.
 Shredded wastes are subjected to a sterilization process and hazardous wastes are disposed of in this way.
 How to dispose of medical waste?
 We can explain the methods of destruction as follows.

-Pressure and high temperature are used for the dispose of medical waste.
+Pressure and high temperatures are used for the dispose of medical waste.
 However, sterilization can also be achieved with chemical materials.
 The nature of the waste is an important factor in determining the method for medical waste disposal.
 Infectious wastes and sharps are suitable for sterilization methods.
 We have reviewed the methods used for the dispose of medical waste, we share them with you.

 Sterilization Using Chemical Material